-Protected Positive Impact Adverse e Impact Explain what this impact is, how likely it is to happen and the extent of impact if it was to occur.
+Protected Positive Impact Adverse Impact Explain what this impact is, how likely it is to happen and the extent of impact if it was to occur.
 What measures can you take to mitigate the impact or advance equality of opportunity?
-E.g. further consultation, research, implement Characteristic √ Minor 🗸 Major √ Note - Positive impact can also be used to demonstrate how your proposals meet the aims of the PSED Stage 7 equality monitoring etc (Also Include these in the Improvement Action Plan at Stage 6) Age (including carers of young/older people) ✓ The findings of other Councils that have conducted this scheme have found no adverse affect against any characteristic, as it affects all equally.
-It has the potential to improve the situation for all areas of the community as directly targets those that seek to exploit or ignore the law.
-The results of enforcement may lead to certain premises being stopped from being rented out, due to not meeting minimum standards, and assistance being given to the occupants but these could be of any age, race, disability etc. but does ensure they are subject to minimum acceptable living conditions as is their human right.
-The Council will actively promote the use of Civil Penalties in its relevant documentation so all parties that could be affected are aware at an early stage.
-Disability (including carers of disabled people) ✓ As Above As Above Gender Reassignment √ As Above As Above Marriage and Civil Partnership √ As Above As Above
+E.g. further consultation, research, implement Characteristic ✓ Minor ✓ Major √ Note - Positive impact can also be used to demonstrate how your proposals meet the aims of the PSED Stage 7 equality monitoring etc (Also Include these in the Improvement Action Plan at Stage 6) Age (including carers of young/older people) No impact.
+Disability (including carers of disabled people) Not known.
+Gender Reassignment n/a Marriage and Civil Partnership n/a Pregnancy and Maternity n/a